Golden Missile: Five-year-old season

-In his five-year-old season Golden Missile really came into top form and became one of the best handicap horses in the country in 2000.
-In February of that year he placed second in the $500,000 grade one Donn Handicap to Stephen Got Even by a half length.
-In the fall of 2000 Golden Missile had a series of solid performances which included a runner-up performance to Captain Steve by 3/4 of a length in the $500,000 grade two Kentucky Cup Classic Handicap at Turfway Park; a third-place finish in the $500,000 grade three Hawthorne Gold Cup in Chicago, Illinois at Hawthorne Race Course and a runner-up finish to Yankee Victor in the grade three Westchester Handicap in New York at Aqueduct Racetrack.
+During his five-year-old season in 2000, Golden Missile became one of the best handicap horses in the country.
+In February of that year he placed second in the $500,000 grade one Donn Handicap, losing to Stephen Got Even by a half length.
+In the fall of 2000, Golden Missile had a series of solid performances, including a runner-up performance to Captain Steve by 3/4 of a length in the $500,000 grade two Kentucky Cup Classic Handicap at Turfway Park, a third-place finish in the $500,000 grade three Hawthorne Gold Cup in Chicago, Illinois at Hawthorne Race Course, and a runner-up finish to Yankee Victor in the grade three Westchester Handicap in New York at Aqueduct Racetrack.

-But it was his wins in the summer of 2000 that Golden Missile will best be remembered for and those signature wins in the Pimlico Special Handicap and the Stephen Foster Handicap that propelled him from a good horse to a very good horse competing to be a candidate for the Eclipse Award for older male horse.
-In May 2000 Golden Missile went off as the 9-2 fourth choice in a field of nine graded stakes winners that competed in the $750,000 grade one Pimlico Special Handicap in Baltimore, Maryland at Pimlico Race Course.
-He broke slow as the gates opened and was next to last passing the stands for the first time as Cat Thief, Budroyale and favorite K One King led.
-Jockey Kent Desormeaux asked Golden Missile for a little run early and by the time they hit that famous clubhouse turn at Old Hilltop he was placed third on the outside.
-Going down the backstretch three horses fought nose to nose on the front end including Cat Thief, Budroyale and Golden Missile.
-Coming out of the far turn and into the stretch Golden Missile pulled ahead of Cat Thief as Lemon Drop Kid and Almutawakel charged around the outside.
-As they neared the finish Golden Missile pulled ahead and won going away by three lengths in front of Lemon Drop Kid and Present Breeze.
+His biggest wins, however, were in the summer of 2000.
+These, along with his wins in the Pimlico Special Handicap and the Stephen Foster Handicap, led to Golden Missile competing to be a candidate for the Eclipse Award for older male horse.

+In May 2000, Golden Missile went off as the 9-2 fourth choice in a field of nine graded stakes winners that competed in the $750,000 grade one Pimlico Special Handicap in Baltimore, Maryland at Pimlico Race Course.
+He broke slow as the gates opened and was next to last passing the stands for the first time as Cat Thief, Budroyale, and K One King led.
+Jockey Kent Desormeaux asked Golden Missile for a little run early and by the time they hit the clubhouse turn at Old Hilltop he was placed third on the outside.
+Going down the backstretch, Cat Thief, Budroyale, and Golden Missile fought nose to nose on the front end.
+Coming out of the far turn and into the stretch, Golden Missile pulled ahead of Cat Thief as Lemon Drop Kid and Almutawakel charged around the outside.
+As they neared the finish, Golden Missile pulled ahead and won going away by three lengths in front of Lemon Drop Kid and Present Breeze.

-Then just five weeks later Golden Missile beat Ecton Park and Cat Thief again at Churchill Downs to win the grade two Stephen Foster Handicap by 2-2/4 lengths.
+Five weeks later, Golden Missile beat Ecton Park and Cat Thief again at Churchill Downs to win the grade two Stephen Foster Handicap by 2-2/4 lengths.
 He finished his five-year-old season earning more than one million dollars with a record of (10): 2-3-1 for an annual profit of $1,261,700.

 Retirement

 Golden Missile was retired in 2001.
 In 2007, he was the number one sire in the state of New York for number of winners and progeny earnings.
 He now stands at Milfer Farm in Unadilla, New York.
-His 2009 stud fee is $7,500.
+His 2009 stud fee was $7,500.